This is the home page for Lexis+. Some of the highlights are as follows:

 5. This is the Grid view.
 The grid view gives a nice visual representation of the treatment the initial case has received from other sources.

-1. The top bar of Lexis Advance allows for quick access to some of the commonly used features in Lexis Advance.
-This bar will be located at the top of any page in Lexis Advance.
+1. The top bar of Lexis+ allows for quick access to some of the commonly used features in Lexis+.
+This bar will be located at the top of any page in Lexis+.

-2. The Lexis Advance drop-down menu gives access to the various features available to the Lexis Advance platform.
+2. The Lexis+ drop-down menu gives access to the various features available to the Lexis+ platform.
 The most commonly used features will be the research, Interactive Citation Workstation, and LexisNexis for Law Schools.
-The other features might not be accessible under the Law School's Lexis Advance Subscription.
+The other features might not be accessible under the Law School's Lexis+ Subscription.

-4. Browsing by source allows you to narrow your search by category (primary, secondary, etc.), jurisdiction, practice area, and publisher.
-Once you have narrowed to the desired source any of the search results will be confined to that source.
+4. The Search feature also allows you to narrow your search according to any jurisdiction(s) you're interested in.
+You are able to choose as many jurisdictions as you want.
+Once you have narrowed to the desired jurisdiction(s), all the search results will be confined to that jurisdiction.

-1. Users may access search history from the drop-down menu at the top of the screen or from the history box located at the bottom of the homepage.
-Both of these options will show recent searches or documents without moving to a new page.
+1. Users may access search history from the drop-down menu at the top of the screen.
+This will show recent searches or documents without moving to a new page.

 This is the Lexis Advance search bar.
 It is located in the center of the homepage or in the middle of the top bar when viewing other pages in Lexis Advance.
 The search bar serves the same purpose as the browse feature and has many of the same filtering options.

 1. You can apply filters to the search to narrow the search results.
-The different filters are as follows:
+The different filters in the search box and in the Explore box below are:

 3. Practice Area & Topic; and